dwf/rescued-scipy-wiki/SciPyPackages/Sparse.rst

 MatrixMarket
 ------------

   The `MatrixMarket <http://math.nist.gov/MatrixMarket/formats.html#MMformat>`_ format stores matrices in a simple ASCII file format.
-Software for reading and writing MatrixMatrix_ in various programming languages files is [`http://math.nist.gov/MatrixMarket/formats.html#MMformat`_ freely available].
-The [`http://bebop.cs.berkeley.edu/smc/`_ BeBOP sparse matrix converter] can be used to convert between the MatrixMarket_ format and other sparse formats (e.g. Harwell-Boeing).
+Software for reading and writing MatrixMatrix_ in various programming languages files is `freely available <http://math.nist.gov/MatrixMarket/formats.html#MMformat>`_.
+The `BeBOP sparse matrix converter <http://bebop.cs.berkeley.edu/smc/>`_ can be used to convert between the MatrixMarket_ format and other sparse formats (e.g. Harwell-Boeing).

   Reading and writing files in the MatrixMarket_ format is easy: